 A number of recent studies suggest stress, when harnessed properly, can be beneficial to increasing workplace productivity but the key is the anxiety must be acute, meaning short bursts; rather than lasting for prolonged periods.
 A Berkeley study on rats, “found that significant, but brief stressful events caused stem cells in their brains to proliferate into new nerve cells that, when mature two weeks later, improved the rats’ mental performance.”
 Acute stress helps to “prime” the brain for better performance.
+But too much can be detrimental.
+If stress is something you have been suffering from for a while, but are not sure how to manage it effectively, potential solutions such as speaking to someone about how you feel, writing things down or even choosing to buy edibles online (if this is the route you want to go down) could be worth knowing, especially if you want to get this sorted and get your life back on track.
+This is why looking for a release is imperative.
+This could be going for a walk with your dogs, or even going for a joint!
+Although, thanks to the broad nature of dispensary supplies you can try other ways like using a vape.

 Research has also shown that how one views stress has a major effect on how that person is impacted.
 For instance, when people adjust their mindsets to looking at stress as helpful rather than deleterious their ability to handle the stress greatly improves.
 Alia Crum, professor of psychology at Stanford University, performed an experiment on 350 employees of a company that was laying off 10 percent of its workforce.
 One-third of the people watched videos emphasizing the positive effects of stress; another third watched videos of the downside of stress; and the last third did not watch any videos.
 According to the results, those who watched the first set of videos about the positive impacts of stress showed better performance results under pressure.